radomskaia/rsschool-devops-course-tasks/README.md

 ## Overview

 This project uses [Terraform](https://www.terraform.io/downloads.html) to automate the deployment and management of infrastructure.
 All infrastructure configuration is located in the `/terraform` directory.

+The infrastructure includes:

+- VPC with DNS support enabled
+- 2 public subnets across different availability zones
+- 2 private subnets across different availability zones
+- Internet Gateway for public internet access
+- Bastion host in a public subnet for secure SSH access to private resources
+- Choice between NAT Gateway (simpler but more expensive) or NAT Instance (cheaper but requires more management)
+- Security groups for controlled access

 ## Prerequisites